 With Lightspeed, sales associates can recommend new products and services related to a customer’s purchase history.
 It makes suggestive selling easy.

-What is suggestive selling?
+Suggestive selling definition: What is suggestive selling?

-For example, if someone is buying a new tour bike, they’re likely to take a sales associate up their suggestion to buy a more comfortable seat to improve their ride.
+For example, if someone is buying a new tour bike, they’re likely to take a sales associate up on their suggestion to buy a more comfortable seat to improve their ride.

-Suggestive selling isn’t meant to be pushy or obnoxious (think salespeople chasing you around trying to squirt you with perfume bottles), but instead just a gentle ask about what else your customers may need and offer suggestions for products that meet those needs.
+Suggestive selling isn’t meant to be pushy or obnoxious (think salespeople chasing you around trying to squirt you with perfume bottles), but instead just a gentle ask about what else your customers may need and suggestions for products that meet those needs.

 - Suggestive selling (also referred to as upselling) is when a sales associate suggests additional products and/or services to complement a customer’s initial purchase.